Unique wavelet sign retrieval from samples without bandlimiting: Introduction

 Then, in our recent paper \cite{baralawel2021}, we prove that, for every choice of the sampling parameters $\alpha > 1$, $\beta > 0$, and for every wavelet $\phi \in L^2(\R)$ with finitely many vanishing moments\footnote{We say that a wavelet has a \emph{finite number of vanishing moments} if there exists an $\ell\in\N$ such that }, all real-valued bandlimited functions $f \in L^2(\R)$ are uniquely determined (up to a global sign) by the measurements

 This uniqueness result can be restated as the injectivity of the operator $\mathcal{A}_\phi$, cf. \eqref{eq:phaseretrievaloperator}, for the choices

 whenever $\phi$ has a finite number of vanishing moments.
-Examples of real-valued (non bandlimited) wavelets with a finite number of vanishing moments include the Poisson wavelets and the $n^{{\textrm {th}}}$ Hermitian wavelet, i.e.~the $n^{{\textrm {th}}}$ derivative of the Gaussian function, for every $n\in\mathbb{N}_{>0}$.
+Examples of real-valued (non-bandlimited) wavelets with a finite number of vanishing moments include the Poisson wavelets and the $n^{{\textrm {th}}}$ Hermitian wavelet, i.e.~the $n^{{\textrm {th}}}$ derivative of the Gaussian function, for every $n\in\mathbb{N}_{>0}$.
 In particular, $n=2$ corresponds to the Mexican hat wavelet.